Hervar77/infinity-doc/mkdocs/api/infinity.sha512.md

 Parameters:

 - value: `string`
-  >the string to be hashed
+  >The string to be hashed.

 Return type: `string`